Periods and harmonic analysis on spherical varieties: Preliminaries to scattering (II): consequences of the conjecture on discrete series

 \begin{itemize}

-\item[-] \S \ref{ss:isogaffine} discusses the notion of an ``affine map'' between character groups of $k$-points of algebraic tori; this notion will be used in understanding when a representation $\pi$ can occur simultaneously in $C^{\infty}(X_{\Theta}, \chi)$ and $C^{\infty}(X_{\Omega}, \psi)$.
+\item[-] \S \ref{ss:isogaffine} discusses the notion of an ``affine map'' between character groups of $k$-points of algebraic tori { (or finite-index subgroups thereof)}; this notion will be used in understanding when a representation $\pi$ can occur simultaneously in $C^{\infty}(X_{\Theta}, \chi)$ and $C^{\infty}(X_{\Omega}, \psi)$.

 \item[-] \S \ref{relationbetweencentralchars} applies this notion of ``affine map'' to the problem discussed: If $\pi$ embeds into $C^{\infty}(X_{\Theta})$ and $C^{\infty}(X_{\Omega})$, what is the relationship between central characters?